Folliculitis

 What are the Symptoms of Folliculitis?

-• Possible scarring once the infection has disappeared.
+• Possible scarring after the infection clears

 Causes of Folliculitis

-• Skin inflammation from conditions.
+• Skin inflammation from underlying conditions like eczema

-• Bacterial, viral, or fungal infections.
+• Bacterial, viral, or fungal infections

 How to Prevent Folliculitis